Tensegritics/ClojureDart/README.md

 Sponsoring us is a good way to get the project moves faster.
 In the past sponsorship money allowed us to have an intern on the project writing samples and producing videos.

 Obviously you can contract us for assistance or development with ClojureDart.

-# Status

-Here be Dragons!

-Let's repeat it: ClojureDart is a work-in-progress.
-Some features may be outright missing or partially implemented or even buggy.
-In any case get in touch with us on [Clojurians #ClojureDart channel](https://clojurians.slack.com/app_redirect?channel=clojuredart))) or open an issue.

-Most notable missing bits are:
-- no REPL yet
-- multi-method (WIP)
-- sorted-collection (WIP)

-Some differences have been documented, see [Differences with Clojure](doc/differences.md).

 # Quick starts